-Mr. Oringer is employed as our Founder and Chief Executive Officer pursuant to an employment agreement, dated September 24, 2012.
+Mr. Oringer is employed as our Founder and Executive Chairman, and served as our Chief Executive Officer in 2019, pursuant to an employment agreement, dated September 24, 2012.
+Mr. Oringer's employment agreement was amended in 2020 in connection with his appointment as Executive Chairman to reflect his new role.
 Mr. Oringer's employment agreement generally provides for the following key terms:

-- · at-will employment; - base salary of \$250,000, which was reduced to \$1 by the Compensation Committee effective as of April 24, 2014; - · ineligibility for participation in our Short-Term Incentive Plan; - ability to participate in employee benefit plans generally available to those of our other executive officers; and - reimbursement for necessary and reasonable business expenses.
+- at-will employment; - base salary of \$250,000, which was reduced to \$1 by the Compensation Committee effective as of April 24, 2014; - ineligibility for participation in our Short-Term Incentive Plan; - · ability to participate in employee benefit plans generally available to those of our other executive officers; and - reimbursement for necessary and reasonable business expenses.

 Mr. Oringer also entered into a Severance and Change in Control Agreement, dated September 24, 2012.
-Pursuant to the Severance and Change in Control Agreement (the "Severance and CiC Agreement"), if we terminate Mr. Oringer's employment with the Company without "cause" (as defined in the Severance and CiC Agreement) or due to Mr. Oringer's death or "disability" (as defined in the Severance and CiC Agreement) at any time other than during the twenty-four month period immediately following a "change of control" (as defined in the Severance and CiC Agreement), subject to his execution of a satisfactory release and compliance with the covenants described below, Mr. Oringer will receive the following severance benefits from the Company:
+Pursuant to the Severance and Change in Control Agreement (the "Severance and CiC Agreement"), if we terminate Mr. Oringer's employment with the Company without "cause" (as defined in the Severance and CiC Agreement) or due to Mr. Oringer's death or "disability" (as defined in the Severance and CiC Agreement) at any time other than during the twenty-four month period immediately following a "change of control" (as defined in the Severance and CiC Agreement), Mr. Oringer will receive all accrued but unpaid vacation, expense reimbursements, wages and other benefits due to Mr. Oringer under Company-provided plans, policies and arrangements and, subject to his execution of a satisfactory release and compliance with the covenants described below, the following severance benefits from the Company:

-- severance in an amount equal to 12 months of his then current base salary, which will be paid in three equal installments on each of the following dates: (x) his termination of employment, (y) the six-month anniversary of his termination and (z) the one-year anniversary of his termination of employment; - a lump sum payment of a pro rata bonus at 100% of the then current target for the year in which the termination of employment occurs based on the number of days worked relative to 365 days; - reimbursement for premiums paid for coverage pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended, or COBRA, for Mr. Oringer and his eligible dependents for up to 12 months; - accelerated vesting of the then-unvested portion of all of Mr. Oringer's outstanding equity awards as if he had remained employed for 12 months following his termination of employment; - the post-termination exercise period for the outstanding vested options will be extended to 18 months following his termination of employment; - outplacement benefits for six months following termination of employment, up to a maximum of \$5,000; - all accrued but unpaid vacation, expense reimbursements, wages, and other benefits due to Mr. Oringer under any Company-provided plans, policies and arrangements; and - such other compensation or benefits as may be required by law.
+- cash severance in an amount equal to 12 months of his then-current base salary, which will be paid in three equal installments on each of the following dates: (x) his termination of employment, (y) the six-month anniversary of his termination and (z) the one-year anniversary of his termination of employment; - a lump sum payment of a pro rata annual bonus at 100% of the then-current target for the year in which the termination of employment occurs based on the number of days worked relative to 365 days; - reimbursement for premiums paid for coverage pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended ("COBRA"), for Mr. Oringer and his eligible dependents for up to 12 months; - accelerated vesting of the then-unvested portion of all of Mr. Oringer's outstanding equity awards as if he had remained employed for 12 months following his termination of employment; - the post-termination exercise period for the outstanding vested options will be extended to 18 months following his termination of employment; and - outplacement benefits for six months following termination of employment, up to a maximum of \$5,000.

-Further, if we terminate Mr. Oringer's employment with the Company without "cause," due to Mr. Oringer's death or "disability" or Mr. Oringer resigns for "good reason" (as defined in the Severance and CiC Agreement) at any time during the twenty-four month period immediately following a "change of control", subject to his execution of a satisfactory release and compliance with the covenants described below, Mr. Oringer will receive severance benefits set forth above, except as follows:
+Further, if we terminate Mr. Oringer's employment with the Company without "cause," due to Mr. Oringer's death or "disability" or Mr. Oringer resigns for "good reason" (as defined in the Severance and CiC Agreement), in either case at any time during the twenty-four month period immediately following a "change of control," Mr. Oringer will receive the "accrued benefits," (as defined in the Severance and CiC Agreement) and, subject to his execution of a satisfactory release and compliance with the covenants described below, Mr. Oringer will also receive severance payments and benefits set forth above, except as follows: